geerlingguy/ansible-vagrant-examples/elk/README.md

 (Where `logs`/`webs` is the hostname you have configured in the `Vagrantfile`).

-After that is configured, you could visit http://logs/ in a browser, and you'll see the Kibana dashboard, and you can visit http://webs/, and you'll see Nginx's default index page.
+After that is configured, you could visit http://logs:5601/ in a browser, and you'll see the Kibana dashboard, and you can visit http://webs/, and you'll see Nginx's default index page.

+The first time you visit Kibana, it will ask you to set up an index—in the 'Index name or pattern' field, put in `filebeat-*` then click 'Create' to create the index to monitor with Kibana.
+From there, look at the [Kibana Documentation](https://www.elastic.co/guide/en/kibana/current/visualize.html) to learn how to create visualizations and dashboards.

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.